Qilihe, Lanzhou: Demographics

 In 2018, the district had a population of 635,000, of which about 100,000 minority population (Hui, Dongxiang, Uyghur, Mongolian, and Tibetan).
 Most of the minority population of Lanzhou is concentrated in Qilihe.

 Transport

 Lanzhou's biggest railway station, Lanzhou West railway station is located in Qilihe district.
 G212 starts in Qilihe and G109 passes through Qilihe, G75 Lanzhou–Haikou Expressway begins in Qilihe District.
 Long-distance buses depart from Lanzhou West Bus Station.
-Metro line 1 and line 2 (under construction) pass through the core of Qilihe.
+Line 1 and Line 2 of the Lanzhou Metro pass through the core of Qilihe.

 Tourism

 The district's sights include the waterfront Xihu Park (西湖公园), with a good view of the Yellow River and the well-known "Mother River" statue, symbolizing the role of the Yellow River for Chinese civilization.
 The monument is considered the symbol of Lanzhou.
 Gansu Provincial Museum is near the centre of Qilihe district.
 An amusement park is located in the northwest of Qilihe.
 Lanzhou's sole aquarium and Lanzhou Workers' Palace of Culture are also located in the district.